flutter/flutter/tools/engine_tool/README.md

 * `help` - Prints helpful information about commands and usage.
 * `format` - Formats files in the engine tree using various off-the-shelf formatters.
+* `run` - Runs a flutter application with a local build of the engine.
 * `query builds` - Lists the CI builds described under `ci/builders` that the host platform is capable of executing.